FCC Environment

-FCC Environment (UK) Limited is a waste management company headquartered in Northampton, United Kingdom and a wholly owned subsidiary of Fomento de Construcciones y Contratas.
+FCC Environment (UK) Limited is a waste management company headquartered in Doncaster, United Kingdom and a wholly owned subsidiary of Fomento de Construcciones y Contratas.
 It was formed in May 2012 through the merger and rebranding of Focsa Services and Waste Recycling Group.

 History

 Waste Recycling Group acquired Hanson Waste Management from Hanson plc for £185 million in cash in December 2000.

 Waste Recycling Group was acquired by the private equity group Terra Firma Capital Partners for £315.2 million in June 2003.

 In September 2006 Fomento de Construcciones y Contratas acquired Waste Recycling Group, excluding its landfill gas operations, from Terra Firma for £1.4 billion.

 In May 2012 Focsa Services and Waste Recycling Group were merged and rebranded "FCC Environment".

-Services

-FCC Environment's principal services are: